 PLUM TREE PESTS AND DISEASES

 Like all plants however things can go wrong and this page is designed to help you identify what the problem is and the best method of dealing with it.
 Each pest /disease has a clear picture showing the typical damage which can be caused.

-Because plum trees can deal with a good amount of neglect many of the problems are associated with old age.
+Because plum trees can deal with a good amount of neglect, many of the problems are associated with old age.
 Another cause of problems with plum trees is frost.
 Plant them in a frost pocket and the tree will survive but fruit will suffer.

 In spring the sawfly emerges from the soil and lays eggs on the blossom of plum trees.
-When the plums begin to develop the little caterpillars eat their way into the centre of the plum and feed off it as the plum develops.
+When the plums develop the little caterpillars eat their way into the centre of the plum and feed off it as the plum develops.

 Look for the giveaway brown mark on fruits and when they are forming pick the fruit off and burn them, this will help in controlling the disease next year.
 Burn any fallen fruit which is unusable.

 We have written a whole page on identifying and treating aphids and it can be found here.
 Follow that advice and almost certainly your plum tree will live through the attack with no bad side-effects.
 Two specific types of aphids attack plum tree, the Plum Leaf-Curling Aphid and the Mealy Plum Aphid.
 Both are treated exactly the same as other aphids.
 The Plum Leaf Curl tend to attack from April to June whereas the Mealy Plum Aphid attacks in July to early September.

 Both Czar and Victoria plum trees seem to be particularly vulnerable to plum moth attack, other varieties less so.
 The lifecycle of this pest starts in May when the female moths lay eggs on the underside of growing plums.
 The eggs hatch and then dig into the plum and feed on it.
 When fully developed the caterpillar comes out from the plum and builds itself a small cocoon where it pupates (changes) into a fully grown moth.
 Favourite places for doing this are under cracks in the bark or on the soil below the tree.